ubihazard/l4d-launcher/README.md

 Configuring the Launcher
 ------------------------

 `launcher.cfg` contains the list of VPKs to activate or de-activate when launching the game.
-To activate a particular VPK (when launching as Left 4 Dead 1), add it with `1` after its name (just like `addonlist.txt`); to activate it when launching Left 4 Dead 2, add it with `0` instead.
+To activate a particular VPK, when launching as Left 4 Dead 1, add it with `1` after its name (just like `addonlist.txt`); to activate it when launching Left 4 Dead 2, add it with `0` instead.
 An example of well-formatted `launcher.cfg`:

 ```ini
 make_addonlist_read_only=no